-This post contains affiliate links.
+This post contains Amazon affiliate links.
 If you buy through my affiliate link I receive a small fee at no additional cost to you.

 We start reading young around here!
 By the time our kids have their first birthday, they are usually happy listening to me read simple picture books.
 As always, my criteria include an inspiring theme, beautiful illustrations, and that my children approved.
 These books are great read alouds for a 1 to 2 year old, and preschoolers will also enjoy them.